Chimacum Middle School Eagles!

 • watching movies, at home, with his family,

-• Playing games, computer or PS2, PS3, Wii,
+• Playing games, computer or Oculus Quest VR,

-• working on his classroom website and blog,
+• reflecting by writing on his blog,

 • and writing grants!

-This Page was created by Al González.
+This Page was created by Al Gonzalez.